hep-lbdl/OmniFold/README.md

 }
 ```

-_The software in this repository includes contributions from Adi Suresh and is based on the OmniFold paper based on the above paper._
+_The software in this repository includes contributions from Adi Suresh and is based on the OmniFold paper based on the above paper.
+We would also like to thank Miguel Arratia for many useful discussions and helpful feedback about the code._